Erikvv/Minecraft-Query-cpp/README.md

 Goals

 - simple interface, simple usage examples
-- single-threaded base, but possible to be used in multi-threaded enviroments
+- single-threaded base, but the possibility to query servers concurrently using multiple threads
-- imperative and object-oriented version
+- imperative and object-oriented variants

 ---